ysysljjyjq/pantheon/README.md

 (https://travis-ci.org/StanfordLPNG/pantheon)

 # Disclaimer:
 This is unfinished research software.
-Multiple scripts run commands as root to install prerequisite programs, etc. Our scripts will write to the filesystem in the pantheon folder and in /tmp/.
+Multiple scripts run commands as root to install prerequisite programs, update package lists, etc. Our scripts will write to the filesystem in the pantheon folder and in /tmp/.
 We have not implemented most of the programs run by our wrappers.
 Those programs may write to the filesytem (for example, Verus will write files like `client_45191.out` into the current working directory when it is called).
 We never run third party programs as root, but we can not guarantee they will never try to escalate privaledge to root.

 Run at your own risk.